 TCNJ's Office of Campus Police Services has been proactive in promoting safety and preventing crime on our campus and in establishing outreach programs to protect and educate members of the campus community.
 The Office of Campus Police Services is committed to making continuous improvements in campus security and safety.
 In your role as community member, please continue to cooperate with our campus police and security officers to assist them in preventing and responding to crime on campus.

-Thank you for being an active member of the college community and helping to make our campus safe for all.
 If you have any questions or would like more information regarding campus safety and security, please contact the Office of Campus Police Services administrative offices at 609.771.2171.